 Cooking on an induction stovetop beats an electric stovetop for efficiency by about 40 percent.
 Plus, you don't have to worry about heating the kitchen while waiting for the electric element to cool down.

 Because the surface of an induction stove or cooktop doesn't get hot, you—or your curious youngster—can touch it with your fingers without getting burned.
 This also means that if you splatter sauce onto the cooking surface, it won't burn, making cleanup easier.

 Induction Cooktop Speed

 Induction cooktops heat more quickly than gas or electric, saving energy as well as time.
 A 12,000-BTU gas burner takes 36 minutes to boil 5 gallons of water, but an 1,800-watt induction hob, or heating element, will boil the same 5 gallons in only 22 minutes.
-If you're wondering, a watt is equal to 3.4 BTUs, so even in absolute terms, induction is still faster.
+(A watt is equal to 3.4 BTUs, so even in absolute terms, induction is still faster.)
 Plus, induction cookers respond immediately to temperature adjustments, so when you lower the heat, you'll see the results right away—just like with a gas range.